Skip to main content

 Providing employment opportunities to approximately 40,000 people who are blind or have significant disabilities, including more than 2,500 veterans, the AbilityOne Program is among the nation’s largest providers of jobs for people who are blind or have significant disabilities.

-Acquisition analytics
+Acquisition Analytics

 Acquisition Analytics from cost management, manufacturer analysis, vendors, order size, and price analysis.
 Includes acquisition data such as: Category overview, Manufacturer analysis, Price Analysis, Vendor analysis, Order size analysis, Cost avoidance.